 Reddit is a popular source for first-hand opinions on a wide range of topics, including career and technical education.
 Coding bootcamp is a hot topic on this forum, and views from former, current, and prospective students vary.
 In this case, there isn’t much on the platform about the University of Minnesota’s coding bootcamp.
 Even still, the general consensus on the forums about Trilogy coding bootcamp programs seems to be good.
 If you’re interested in gauging the Reddit community about this coding bootcamp, be sure to check back frequently and look around.
 Hopefully, time will result in more former students sharing their opinion, but it seems like we’ll have to rely on Course Report for now.

 Coding bootcamps and job placement go hand-in-hand—and that’s an excellent thing.
 The University of Minnesota’s coding bootcamp hasn’t been around long enough to produce accurate job placement statistics, so we’ll have to wait and see.
 From what we gather from existing reviews, graduates at this program do exceptionally well in their job hunt after graduation.
 The university program offers career services to students, and coding bootcamps have a history of excellent job placement.
-Most coding bootcamps with published statistics advertise placement rates between 70% and 90%, which is impressive however you choose to look at it.
+Although this program doesn’t publish statistics, many coding bootcamps that do publish information claim that placement rates between 70% and 90%, which is impressive however you choose to look at it.
 Even though little information is currently available for this program, there’s no reason to doubt it’ll do great.

 The University of Minnesota offers bootcamp courses in full stack web development, cybersecurity, and data science.

 University of Minnesota bootcamp courses cost $10,995 each.